Anovia/partner-api-docs/README.md

-GET     |/leads                                 |Returns a collection of leads GET     |/leads/:id                             |Returns a lead by it's id GET     |/leads/:id/tags                        |Returns a lead's tags object PUT     |/leads/:id/tags                        |Allows updating a lead's tags.
-All other edits will be ignored.
+GET     |/leads                                 |Returns a collection of leads GET     |/leads/:id                             |Returns a lead by it's id GET     |/leads/:id/tags                        |Returns a lead's tags object POST    |/leads/:id/tags                        |Add tags to an existing lead.
+Tags with new keys will be added, tags with existing keys will be ignored.
+PUT     |/leads/:id/tags                        |Update a lead's tags. <br> **NOTE** PUT'ing tags will replace all tags for a lead, so when using PUT, send ALL tags that should exist for that lead. <br> All attributes outside of tags object will be ignored.
 When using PUT, existing tags will be updated, new tags will be added.
 Updates to merchant/lead tags are distinct operations, so if you want to update a lead's tags and it's merchants, you would need to make those calls separately.
 GET     |/leads/:id/merchants                   |Returns all merchants for a specific lead

 ### Lead Schema